cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 components can be combined or applied in various scenarios further clarifies their usage and encourages their reuse in different contexts.

+Documentation Tips:
+  - Use clear, concise language
+  - Include illustrative examples
+  - Highlight use cases and scenarios

 By focusing on reusability in cryptography specifications, authors can help create secure, efficient, and adaptable cryptographic systems